why Applied UV Inc. [AUVI] is a Good Choice for Investors After New Price Target of $6.20

 Sponsored

-“LD Micro is one of the most relevant small and micro-cap conferences in the Country.
-We look forward to communicating our corporate growth strategies with specific growth plans at this exciting LD Micro event this year,” John F. Andrews, Applied UV’s CEO and Director stated. .
+NexTech AR Solutions (OTC: NEXCF) (CSE: NTAR) CEO Evan Gappelberg: “On-Ramp to Metaverse & Web 3.0 for $5.5 Trillion E-Commerce Market”NexTech AR (OTC: NEXCF), a featured presenter at Wall Street Reporter’s “Next Super Stock” investor conference series, recently shared with investors how NEXCF is emerging as a key player in the $5.5 trillion global e-commerce market transition to web 3.0 and the metaverse.
+NEXCF Augmented Reality solutions enable to view products in lifelike 3D, in their own living room.
+This AR shopping experience bridges the gap between the physical world, and what was once a flat 2D online e-commerce experience.
+NEXCFs AR shopping experience is a ‘game changer’ for the 5.5 trillion global e-commerce industry (source: Statisa 2022).Watch NEXT SUPER STOCK (OTC: NEXCF) (CSE: NTAR) Video: https://www.wallstreetreporter.com/2022/04/06/next-super-stock-nextech-ar-otc-nexcf-cse-ntar-on-ramp-to-metaverse-web-3-0-for-5-trillion-e-commerce-market/.

-It opened the trading session at $1.06, the shares rose to $2.25 and dropped to $1.03, the range by which the price of stock traded the whole day.
-The daily chart for AUVI points out that the company has recorded -54.58% loss over the past six months.
-However, it is still -150.57% lower than its most recent low trading price.
+The stocks have a year to date performance of -0.37 percent and weekly performance of 142.34 percent.
+The stock has been moved at -43.49 percent over the last six months.
+The stock has performed 200.63 percent around the most recent 30 days and changed 75.82 percent over the most recent 3-months.

-If we look at the average trading volume of 1.38M shares, AUVI reached to a volume of 18357923 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.11M shares, AUVI reached to a volume of 17784145 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Applied UV Inc. [AUVI]:
+Here’s what leading stock market gurus have to say about Applied UV Inc. [AUVI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AUVI shares is $6.20 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AUVI stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.